jacobhyphenated/iPadPokerGameClient/README.md

 Obviously there is not much design work, and a lot of the UX is in desperate need of improvement.
 I will be working on this intermittently, but pull requests are welcome :)

+This project uses AFNetworking (https://github.com/AFNetworking/AFNetworking) as a submodule.
+Make sure to initialize the submodules when cloning the repository.

 License
 ---
 The MIT License (MIT)